adenueltech/StarkQuest/docs/smart-contracts/README.md

 ## Contract Architecture

-The StarkEarn smart contract system consists of several interconnected contracts:
+The StarkEarn smart contract system now consists of a single contract:

-1. **BountyRegistry** - Main registry for all bounties
+1. **StarkQuest Minimal** - A simplified contract that handles all bounty functionality
-2. **BountyFactory** - Factory contract for creating new bounties
-3. **Bounty** - Individual bounty contract (clone pattern)
-4. **PaymentProcessor** - Handles payments and escrow
-5. **ReputationSystem** - Manages user reputation scores
-6. **TokenBridge** - Handles cross-chain token transfers (if applicable)

 ## Core Contracts

-### BountyRegistry

-The central registry that keeps track of all bounties in the system.

-Key responsibilities:

-- Maintains a list of all bounty addresses
-- Provides search and filtering capabilities
-- Tracks global statistics

-### BountyFactory
+### StarkQuest Minimal

-Factory contract responsible for creating new bounty instances using the clone pattern for gas efficiency.

-Key responsibilities:

-- Creates new bounty contracts
-- Sets initial parameters
-- Registers new bounties in the BountyRegistry

-### Bounty (Individual Contract)

-Each bounty has its own contract instance with the following functionality:
+A simplified contract that combines all functionality into a single contract with the following features:

 Key responsibilities: